autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ### Initial challenges during job search :

-Suvash was on a two year PSW (Post-study-work)visa while in Australia.
-He found out that most companies that he looked for were either hiring Australian citizens or Australian permanent residents only.
+Suvash was on a two-year PSW (Post-study-work)visa while in Australia.
+He found out that most companies that he looked for were either hiring Australian citizens or Australian permanent residents only; it was challenging to search for [Australian companies that would hire a foreigner](https://autechjobs.ml/blog/find-tech-job-foreigner/) like himself.
 This unsaid rule seemed to add an extra challenge to the already competitive tech job market.

 Apart from visa issues, he found that lack of work experience became a challenge. ”I have good grades but academic excellence alone wasn't a good measure of a solid resume.” he laments.